Introduction

 From a theoretical standpoint, the distinction between radios and computers can be examined through the lens of information theory and computational theory.
 A radio can be seen as a specialized information processing device, converting electromagnetic signals into audio information.
 In contrast, a computer is a universal information processing device capable of performing any computation given the right program.

 The concept of Turing completeness, which defines a system's ability to perform any computation, is relevant here.
 Traditional radios are not Turing complete, as they cannot be programmed to perform arbitrary tasks.
-However, modern digital radios with embedded processors and software can approach this level of computational capability, further blurring the line between the two devices.
+Still, modern digital radios with embedded processors and software can approach this level of computational capability, further blurring the line between the two devices.

 Common Mistakes or Misunderstandings